Happily, it is still simple to slip off the tourist trail. Here are five such examples of less-heralded places worthy of anybody’s time.

-As is the way of these things, though, a little digging will uncover great treasure.
-History buffs should enjoy the beautiful Sam Po Kong temple (Gedung Batu), built in honour of the Chinese commander Cheng Ho of the Ming Dinasty.
+As is the way of these things, though, a little digging will uncover a great source of treasure.
+History buffs should enjoy the beautiful Sam Po Kong temple (Gedung Batu), built in honour of the Chinese commander Cheng Ho of the Ming Dynasty.
 Meanwhile, perhaps the most famous colonial building is the Lewang Sawu.
-Also known as A Thousand Doors, this opulent former railway headquarters served as the Japanese Army’s headquarters in the Second World War.
+Also known as A Thousand Doors, this opulent former railway headquarters served as the Japanese Army headquarters in the Second World War.

-But to get a real taste of Semerang’s unexpected charm, head for Kampung Pelangai.
+But to get a real taste of Semarang’s unexpected charm, head for Kampung Pelangai.
 This so-called Rainbow Village is exactly that: a multi-hued hamlet oozing with colour.
 Pieces of art adorn every wall in this small bubble of calm amidst the surrounding hubbub.
-The city is home to many vibrant pieces of street art and this is the boldest statement of them all.
+The city is home to many vibrant examples of street art, and this is the boldest statement of them all.

 Heading to Borneo, here is a riverfront city possessing great ramshackle allure.
 Like the majority of Indonesian towns and cities, the primary sensation is auditory: the constant drone of traffic permeates the atmosphere.

-This is never a problem, however, thanks to the sheer grandeur of the city’s Islamic Centre.
+This morass is never a problem, however, thanks to the sheer grandeur of the city’s Islamic Centre.
 Ornate and colourful, to say it dominates the skyline is an understatement.
 Most tourists will first see it as they approach the Mahakam River from the south.
-All of a sudden the canopy of trees opens up, Samarinda hoves into view and the giant mosque shines as its centrepiece.
-It is truly one of Indonesia’s most jaw-dropping spectacles and enjoyed by relatively few visitors.
+All of a sudden, the canopy of trees opens up, Samarinda hoves into view, and the giant mosque shines as its centrepiece.
+It is one of Indonesia’s most jaw-dropping spectacles and enjoyed by relatively few visitors.

 Sprawling and chaotic, Denpasar is at first glance a hard city to love.
 Bali’s capital is loud and frenetic and intimidating, a big shock to the system with 800,000 occupants.
 Indeed, visitors can be forgiven for swerving it in favour of the bucolic beaches and bars in nearby Sanur or Canggu.